-We randomly generate a total of 6930 samples, out of which, 330 samples were generated by solving the optimization problem and 6600 samples were generated using the sensitivity update.
-The average, minimum and maximum CPU time for solving the optimization problem and for computing the sensitivity update are shown in Table~\ref{tb:BCC:CPUtime}.
+We randomly generate a total of 6930 samples, out of which, 330 samples were generated by solving the optimization problem (denoted by $ \mathcal{D}^0 $) and 6600 samples were generated using the proposed sensitivity update as shown in Algorithm~\ref{alg:SensitivityTraining} (denoted by $ \mathcal{D}^+ $).
+As a benchmark, the same 6600 samples were also generated by solving the full NLP as shown in Algorithm~\ref{alg:Training} (denoted by $ \mathcal{D}^{++} $).